gnolang/gno/docs/how-to-guides/effective-gno.md

     otherrealm.Register(mySafeObject)
 }

-// then, otherrealm can call the public functions but won't be the "owner" of
+// then, other realm can call the public functions but won't be the "owner" of
 // the object.
 ```